 The TTL is the abbreviation of Time-To-Live.
 In this case, the TTL is 1 hour which means that this A record gets re-validated every hour.
 You should leave this at 1 Hour.

 Regardless of the TTL value, it might take some time for the changes to take effect.
 This can last up to 36 hours and this is something we call the ‘propagation time’.
 It was named like that because it takes some time for the DNS change to propagate through the network and get updated in all registrars.

 Editing an existing A record

 All the way to the right, you will see a pencil icon.
-Click on it to edit the A record.
+Click on it to change, update, or edit the GoDaddy A record.

 The field you will have to edit is the ‘Points to’.
 It is a bit confusing because the previous view showed the IP address under ‘value’, but it is the same thing.
 Enter the desired IP address and click save.
 Again, the propagation time can be up to 36 hours, but it is usually less.

 3. Adding an A record for a subdomain at GoDaddy

 Some hosting accounts do not require adding an A record for a subdomain because they have an internal redirection system.
 For instance, the cPanel has the ‘Add-on Domains’ and ‘Subdomains’ settings that allow you to do so.